converged-computing/mummi-experiments/experiments/aws-march-2025/mummi-operator/README.md

 ```
 Final results:

- - XXXX is final for CPU
+ - cpu-static-1 is final for CPU
  - gpu-static-1 is final for GPU

 ## Experiments